devKhairul/wordpress-code-samples/README.md

 # Custom Wordpress Themes
-You'll find the codes for custom Wordpress themes I've built recently.
+This is a repository of custom Wordpress themes I've built recently.